 Vines should be allowed to warm up 4 – 5 days in a barn or garage (out of direct sun) prior to planting.
-When planting late in the season with daytime temperatures exceeding 65 degrees F, it is essential that plants be held at ambient temperatures until the buds swell.
 Protect vines from direct sun and prevent them from drying.

 When planting in very rocky sites and sites without irrigation, vine roots should be soaked for 24 hours in water (free of pathogens!).

 On sites with no irrigation, plant in February.
 Success on non-irrigated sites is not assured.

 - Dig a hole with a shovel 12" to 14" deep and wider than the roots when they are spread out.
 Score the sides of the hole, especially in soils with high clay content.